This topic explains how to create and edit an SQL query in dbForge Fusion for SQL Server using the Query Builder features.

 We are going to create a sample query by using visual query designer.
 We will use the AdventureWorks2012 database.
 Assume we need to display all the employees whose total sales result for the preceding year is greater than 2 000 000.

-Drag-and-drop tables from Database Explorer to the editor.
+Drag-and-drop required tables from Database Explorer to the editor.
 Holding CTRL, select the Person table and the SalesPerson table, and drag-and-drop them over to the visual editor.

 Create a relationship between tables based on the BusinessEntityID primary key.
 To do this, select BusinessEntityID in the Person table and drag it over the BusinessEntityID in the SalesPerson table.